VladGanuscheak/TMPS/Modeling/Singleton.md

 At this picture the _**game**_ variable is of type abstract class _Game_ and for it can be set the value of each object of class which inherits the corresponding abstract class.

 If the first button (bt1) is pressed, we will try to check if the current value of the _**game**_ variable isn't equal to battleship object.
 If the statement is true, the _battleship_ variable will own new value (the value of _game_) and another one form will be created.
 Otherwise, nothing will happend.
-It means that during the Form of the application (here it is Form1) is opened, we can only open **only** anothe one Form.
+It means that during the Form of the application (here it is Form1) is opened, we can only open **only** another one Form for each class which inherits abstract class **Game**.

 ![Singleton_2](Singleton_2.png)